In this blog on DevOps vs Agile, we will be covering the following topics:

 What is DevOps?

 DevOps and Agile have fundamental differences.
 But, before diving into DevOps vs Agile, let us first learn about DevOps.
 DevOps is a culture, a philosophy of software development.
 It is this philosophy that we follow while producing software.
 DevOps, basically, aims to provide better communication between the development team and the operations team.
 This doesn’t mean that it gives a complete strategy for the implementation of the work as such.
 Rather, it facilitates a better exchange of information and tools among the teams and reduces the inefficiencies caused otherwise.
-DevOps also aims to employ automation in every process involved in software development, and we know that automation brings in increased productivity and cost optimization to any company.
+DevOps also aims to employ automation in every process involved in software development, and we know that automation brings increased productivity and cost optimization to any company.

 To learn more about DevOps, check out this DevOps Certification provided by Intellipaat and start learning.

 Benefits of DevOps

 - Faster deployment of products compared to the pre-DevOps scenario.
 This is facilitated by improved communication among teams.

 - Achieves a faster time to market.
-Faster the testing of a product, faster it reaches consumers.
+The faster the testing of a product, the faster it reaches consumers.
 Hence, it helps in beating other competitors in the market and reaping higher profits.

 - Reduces the recovery time.
 Nobody wants an app crash.
 But if it does happen, DevOps assists us through automated rollbacks and decreases the recovery time of the software.
 This, in turn, increases the reputation of the organization, resulting in higher profits again.